As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Hampden county is one of the few places in the world where you can find Babingtonite, a black or dark green mineral.
 The best specimens were discovered in a basalt quarry in Westfield.
 This is the state’s mineral since 1971.

 The old Chester Emery mines are also located in Hampden county, in the town of Chester.
-Apart from actinolite, almandine, chalcopyrite, corundum, magnesite, or pyrite, this is the place where margarite was found.
+This is where margarite was found, except actinolite, almandine, chalcopyrite, corundum, magnesite, or pyrite.

 In Russell, collectors can find one of the most treasured minerals in Massachusetts, the Russell garnet.
 Rare, good specimens might bring you several thousand dollars, so it is worth searching for them.